 Each month we provide you with a detailed report on the above items and a list of recommendations.
 Click here to view a blank report template showing the items covered during maintenance.

-Of course we work with each of our clients individually to determine appropriate goals and business success factors for a given site.
+We work with each of our clients individually to determine appropriate goals and business success factors for a given site.
 Get in touch so that we can discuss what will work best for your site.